mayssameid/HackBioIntern/README.md

 One key lesson from this stage is that good science depends on how well ideas and results are communicated.
 Whether through code, figures, or writing, clarity and accessibility are essential for meaningful biological research.

+# Regarding Stage 3:
+# Cell Type Snapshot Explorer (Shiny, minimal scRNA-seq)

+## How to run the app

+1. Place the following files in the same folder:

+   * `app.R`
+   * `expression_matrix.csv`
+   * `cell_metadata.csv`
+   * `umap_coordinates.csv`
+The app will launch locally and reproduce the same outputs every time.

+## Gene specificity score definition

+The gene specificity score is defined as:

+**diff = mean_in − mean_out**

+Where:

+* `mean_in`: average expression of the gene in the selected cell type
+* `mean_out`: average expression of the gene in all other cell types

+A higher diff value indicates that the gene is more specific to the selected cell type.

+## Marker gene selection

+The marker gene is selected deterministically using:

+1. The gene with the maximum **diff** value.
+2. If there is a tie, the gene with the higher **det_in** (detection rate inside the selected cell type) is chosen.

+This ensures consistent and reproducible marker gene identification for UMAP coloring.